 It was decided that I would do my utmost to correct the deficiencies in the cast and after a further time of two weeks had elapsed, a new cast would be applied.
 The list of complaints expressed by the patient was long and clinically sound interventions required nearly an hour to apply.

-The patient complaint about the weight of the cast causing a continuous strain of the groin area when standing or attempting to walk.
+The patient had a complaint about the weight of the cast causing a continuous strain of the groin area when standing or attempting to walk.
 The crutches were not correctly fitted.
-The foot was in about 22% of equinus and continually brushed the floor when standing and attempting to mobilise.
+The foot was in about 22 degrees of equinus and continually brushed the floor when standing and attempting to mobilise.
 The leg was held in a completely straight position placing a continuous strain on the hamstrings and creating pain which was unrelieved by (and not susceptible to) the range of standard analgesic therapies.

 The undercast padding was not held by an application of urethane pre-tape and the orthopaedic wool had both migrated and bunched together in clumps at various points under the length of the cast.
 The discomfort from migrating and clumping undercast padding was one which could not be addressed by the patient.
 Most of it had occurred too far from the edges of the cast for any realistic adjustment to be made by the patient.

 The cast edges were sharp and poorly padded.
 On arrival, the patient had lost whatever cast padding had been applied to the cast edges.
 The risk to the skin from pressure and abrasion injuries was considerable.
 The patient had not received adequate instructions for use of the toilet, shower or the use of crutches.
 The patient had no idea how to manage the abrasive effect of the cast on the contralateral leg.